-Our Ft Lauderdale DUI defense attorneys know that the Florida State Statutes (specifically s.
+Our Ft Lauderdale DUI defense Attorneys know that the Florida State Statutes (specifically s.
 316.193, s.
 322.271 and s.
 322.291) outline the requirements for DUI programs.
-The DUI school programs are private and professional non-profit organizations that are licensed to provide education, psychosocial evaluations, and treatment referral services to DUI offenders to satisfy judicial and driver licensing requirements.
+The Ft.
+Lauderdale DUI school programs are private and professional non-profit organizations that are licensed to provide education, psychosocial evaluations, and treatment referral services to DUI offenders to satisfy judicial and driver licensing requirements.

 Florida DUI School Program

-The DUI school program has a two-tiered educational structure; Level I is for first-time offenders and Level II is for those with multiple offenses.
+The DUI school program in Ft.
+Lauderdale has a two-tiered educational structure; Level I is for first-time offenders, and Level II is for those with multiple offenses.
 The former involves a minimum of 12 hours of classroom instruction and incorporates instructive and interactive educational techniques, while the latter involves a minimum of 21 hours of classroom time and uses primarily interactive educational techniques in a group setting.

 Typically, the average class size is not to exceed 15 students/offenders in Level II, in which courses focus on the problems of the repeat offender and treatment readiness, as the majority of students/offenders enrolled in Level II of DUI programs have been referred to treatment.